Taha1970/-Analyze-A-B-Test-Results/README.md

 # dataset
 ab_data.csv
 # tools
-python language
+-python language
-hypothesis testing
+-hypothesis testing
 # statistics computed
-Null Hypothesis
+-Null Hypothesis
-two-sample z-test
+-two-sample z-test
-logistic regression
+-logistic regression
 # result
  no need to switch from old page to new page as we fail to reject the null hypothesis.